-Scalloppine look very elegant on a serving platter, but they are really very quick and easy to make, as perfect for a weekday supper as they are for an important dinner for company.
+Scallopini Marsala looks very elegant on a serving platter, but it is really very quick and easy to make, as perfect for a weekday supper as it is for an important dinner for company.

 Meanwhile, heat the butter (or butter and oil, or even just oil if you’d rather) in a skillet over medium-high heat.
 When the foam subsides, add the slices, which you will have very light floured just beforehand.
 Make sure they are not crowded in the pan or they will not brown properly.
 (If your skillet is not big enough to hold all the slices at one go, you can proceed in batches.)
 Sear them for just 30 seconds or so on each side, seasoning well with salt and pepper.
 They should lightly brown around the edges.
 Remove the slices to a heated platter and keep warm.
 (A toaster oven set to ‘warm’ is perfect for this.)

 Add the marsala to the pan, scraping up any browned bits from the bottom of the skillet.
 Let it reduce until it forms a syrupy sauce.
 Then, turning off the heat, add the slices back to the pan and turn them around to coat well.

 Arrange the slices on a warmed platter, pour over any remaining sauce in the skillet, and serve your Scallopini Marsala immediately.

 The above recipe will produce a small amount of intensely flavored marsala ‘sauce’, which is just the way I like it.
 I also like to swirl in a pat of butter off heat, which smooths out the sauce and gives it a nice sheen.
 If you prefer more sauce—better to ‘fare la scarpetta‘—you can dilute the marsala in a cup or more of broth mixed with a spoonful of flour or corn starch.
 In this case, simmer the sauce over gentler heat for a minute or two, long enough to thicken, but don’t allow it to reduce very much.